galvarado/terraform-ansible-DO-deploy-wordpress/README.md

 # terraform-ansible-DO-deploy-wordpress
-Deploy Wordpress to Digital Ocean using terraform and ansible
+ Automate the provisioning of infrastructure resources in Digital Ocean by using Terraform and the deployment of WordPress on those resources with Ansible.